ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![ProductsLifeCycle](./images/diagram_product_lifecycle.jpg)

-It is possible to use an approbation control between each transistion (except Retired to Staged and Deprecated to Published)
+It is possible to use an approbation control between each transition (except Retired to Staged and Deprecated to Published)

 # Installation
 This chapter just illustrates one way to install the product in a very simple case.
 There are many more options to deploy install API Connect including full docker installation.
 The goal here is just to give a feeling on the installation process.